 The growing capability and use of the Internet has created a demand for GIS application on the Web.
-Component-based web server design and efficient session and secure access management have become challenges to provide fast, robust, and flexible GIS services on the Internet.
 This course is designed to teach fundamental techniques required in developing both client-side and server-side web applications for not only GIS but also non-GIS applications.
-This course covers web design and static web generation using HTML5 and CSS, client-side programming with JavaScript, and dynamic web development using PHP and MySQL.
+This course covers web design and static web generation using HTML5 and CSS3, client-side programming with JavaScript, and dynamic web development using PHP and MySQL.
 This course also introduces object-oriented programming in PHP.
 MySQL and Structured Query Language are used to design and handle data for web applications.